osmcode/osmcoastline/README.md

 files are much smaller and faster to read and write.

+## Extracts

+Generally you can not run OSMCoastline on extracts.
+OSMCoastline assembles ways into continuous coastline linestrings and then into land and water polygons.
+But if the coastline is not closed, it can't do that.
+This might work if your extract only contains an island, but in most cases this will not work.

 ## License

 OSMCoastline is available under the GNU GPL version 3 or later.